sauparna/trecbox/README.md

 stopfile names a file in env["utils"] dir, and stemmer names a stemmer.
 Use "None" to skip to exclude stopping or stemming.

+Didn't find a way to specify a retrieval model for Indri.
+Note that SysIndri.retrieve() does not take a model as a parameter.
+Accordingly don't encode any more than one model for a Indri layout.
+By convention, 'lemur' is used.

+The retrieve() functions for the three systems, Terrier, Indri and Lucene take the same number of parameters but may not use all.
+Terrier makes us of opt, m.
+Indri doesn't use opt or m, as it does stopping and stemming during indexing and not during retrieval.
+I haven't found a way to specify a m for Indri.
+Lucene needs m but not opt, for similar reasons.

 conf
 ====